 FHFA Announces Buying Or Refinancing After Forbearance Mortgage Guidelines

-- The Federal Housing Finance Agency announced that Fannie Mae and Freddie Mac will now have a three month waiting period after forbearance to qualify for a federally-backed mortgage loan.
+The Federal Housing Finance Agency announced that Fannie Mae and Freddie Mac will now have a three-month waiting period after forbearance to qualify for a federally-backed mortgage loan.
 Federally-backed mortgages are FHA, VA, USDA, and Conventional loans.
 Borrowers under forbearance will be eligible to qualify for a home purchase and/or refinance mortgage after the forbearance period has expired.

 The borrower needs to have made three timely payments to the mortgage servicer after the end of the term of their mortgage forbearance.

 Waiting Period Requirements To Qualify For A Mortgage After Forbearance

 Prior to this article, the waiting period requirements to qualify for a mortgage after forbearance was 12 months.
 To qualify for a home purchase and/or refinance mortgage after a mortgage forbearance, there was a 12 month waiting period after the forbearance term was over.
 12 months of timely mortgage payments needed to be made to the mortgage servicer after the forbearance term expired.
 However, with these newly updated guidelines by the FHFA, the waiting period has been shortened to a 3-month waiting period.